-Ella Schmidt, LPC Mindful Depth & Analytic Psychotherapy
+Ella Schmidt, LPC Mindful Depth & Analytic Psychology

 "The shoe that fits one person pinches another; there